IBM/rainbow/README.md

 8. Open the project using Xcode by running: `open rainbow-server.xcodeproj`.
 9. You can build and run the project in Xcode, or use the accompanying `runDocker.sh` script to test the app in a Docker container.

+### Setting Up Server/Client Credentials

+Though the Visual Recognition component of this application does not require API authentication, they are required if you decide to save your high scores to the API.
+If you created a username and password in your Cloudant database, complete the following steps:

+1. Open up the Xcode project for your iOS application.
+2. In the "Model" folder, create a file called `WatsonMLClientCredentials.json`.
+3. For the `cloudant` node, update the username and password with the service credentials you installed in `localdev-config.json` for your server.
+4. For the `routes` node, update the username and password with the service credentials you created in the database in the server set up tutorial.

+From this point forward, you should be able to make valid calls to your Kitura API.

 ## Build Your Own Model

 For this, you should pick a theme and set of items -- museum pieces, office hardware, conference booths, whatever you want!
 As an example, we'll use fruits, and make a model that can distinguish between 3 fruits: apple, pear, and banana.

-1. Take lots of photos of each of them, and organize each set of photos into their own folders.
+1. Take lots of photos of each of them, and organize each set of at least 10 photos into their own folders.
 Zip each of them up so you have:
     a. `Apple.zip`
     b. `Pear.zip`
     c. `Banana.zip`
 2. If you have already created an account on [IBM Cloud](https://console.bluemix.net), then go to [Watson Studio](https://dataplatform.ibm.com) and log in with the same credentials.
 3. Click the New Project button, then click the Visual Recognition option, then click OK.
 <p align="center">